Associate Degree of Ministry

 Ideal for:

-• Pathways to further theological study at ACT colleges and Moore College.*
+Pathways to further theological study at AUT colleges and Moore College.*

 *Students seeking entry into second year of Moore College are required to complete an Advanced Diploma of Theology, Associate Degree of Ministry or Associate Degree of Theology with a credit average.
 This course must include NT Greek and other specified units in Theology, Bible, and Church History.

-**Students seeking Anglican ordination in the diocese of Sydney through Youthworks College are required to complete the Associate Degree of Ministry or Assocate Degree of Theology, including unit DE036-612.
+**Students seeking Anglican ordination in the diocese of Sydney through Youthworks College are required to complete the Associate Degree of Ministry or Associate Degree of Theology, including unit DE036-612.

 Rationale